AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/effects/key-frame-shapes.md

 key frames using [palettes](../palettes.md), the key frames will update if the palette is changed.

-1. At the main menu press <Keys.SoftKey>Shapes and Effects</Keys.SoftKey> then \[Key Frame Shapes\]
+1. At the main menu press <Keys.SoftKey>Shapes and Effects</Keys.SoftKey> then <Keys.SoftKey>Key Frame
+Shapes</Keys.SoftKey>

 2. Press <Keys.SoftKey>Create</Keys.SoftKey> to start a new shape

 3. [Select fixtures](../controlling-fixtures/using-the-select-buttons-and-wheels.md#selecting-fixtures-and-dimmers-for-control) and set the colours for the first key frame

 4. Press <Keys.SoftKey>Add Frame</Keys.SoftKey>.
-An automatic legend for the first key frame will show above the first playback fader. *(Press \[Playbacks Display Visible/Hidden\] to return the playback faders to normal, if you want to select one in Quick Build mode)*.\
+An automatic legend for the first key frame will show above the first playback fader. *(Press <Keys.SoftKey>Playbacks Display Visible/Hidden</Keys.SoftKey> to return the playback faders to normal, if you want to select one in Quick Build mode)*.\
 ![Key Frame Shape - creating an effect with colour key frames](/docs/images/Key-Frame-Shape-creating-an-effect-with-colour-key-frames.png)